akeneo/pim-api-docs/content/events-api/limits-and-scalability.md

 ### Limit of event API requests per hour

-By default the amount of event API requests per hour is `4000`, to change this behavior update the value of the parameter `webhook_requests_limit` in `config/services/pim_parameters.yml` file
+By default, the amount of event API requests per hour is `4000`.
+To change this behavior update the value of the parameter `webhook_requests_limit` in the `config/services/pim_parameters.yml` file.

 ### Event API Batch size